AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

 We'll start by adding an InkCanvas that can be used for taking notes.

-##### Steps

-1. Open the starter project at __&lt;Lab Root&gt;\Module 2\Begin\__.
+1. Open the starter project at **&lt;Lab Root&gt;\Module 2\Begin\**.

-1. Run the project

-    -	Run the starter project on the __Local Machine__.
+1. Run the starter project on the **Local Machine** and then exit the application.

-    -	Exit the application.

-    >__Note:__ You may notice there is a new prompt for location as well as a BackgroundTasks project in the Solution.
+	> **Note:** You may notice there is a new prompt for location as well as a BackgroundTasks project in the Solution.
 We'll be using these features later in the Module.

 1. We're going to enable Inking as an alternative to typing notes in the Sight Detail view.

-   To that end, we've already added the boolean property __NotesAreInk__ to the __Sight__ model in the starter code to keep track of whether the user saved  the Notes field as text or Ink.
+	To that end, we've already added the boolean property **NotesAreInk** to the **Sight** model in the starter code to keep track of whether the user saved  the Notes field as text or Ink.

-   We've also added an __IsNotesInking__ boolean to the ViewModel to determine if we should display the notes entry field as text or Ink.
+	We've also added an **IsNotesInking** boolean to the ViewModel to determine if we should display the notes entry field as text or Ink.

 	Let's get started by added a simple InkCanvas to the Notes field.

-1. Open __SightsDetailControl.xaml__.
+1. Open **SightsDetailControl.xaml**.

-1. Expand the __M2_EnableInkButton__ snippet below the __Notes__ title TextBlock.
+1. Expand the **M2_EnableInkButton** snippet below the **Notes** title TextBlock.
 The button will go in the second column of the grid.

-    >__Note:__ The visibility of this button is tied to the __NotesAreInking__ boolean through a __BooleanToVisibility__ converter.
+	> **Note:** The visibility of this button is tied to the **NotesAreInking** boolean through a **BooleanToVisibility** converter.

-1. Expand the __M2_EnableInk__ snippet in the __SightsDetailPageViewModel__.
-This method will set the __IsNotesInking__ bool to true.
+1. Expand the **M2_EnableInk** snippet in the **SightsDetailPageViewModel**.
+This method will set the **IsNotesInking** bool to true.
 We're going to use this property to handle visibility for the Ink and Text elements.

-1. Return to __SightsDetailControl.xaml__.
-Expand the __M2_NotesInkCanvas__ snippet below the Notes TextBox.
+1. Return to **SightsDetailControl.xaml**.
+Expand the **M2_NotesInkCanvas** snippet below the Notes TextBox.

-    >__Note:__ The InkCanvas is contained in a Grid with a white background, because the InkCanvas on its own would display with a transparent background.
+	> **Note:** The InkCanvas is contained in a Grid with a white background, because the InkCanvas on its own would display with a transparent background.

-1. In the SightsDetailControl code-behind, expand the __M2_NotesInputs__ snippet after ```InitializeComponent()``` in the constructor.
+1. In the **SightsDetailControl** code-behind, expand the **M2_NotesInputs** snippet after `InitializeComponent()` in the constructor.

 1. Build and run your app.

-    - Open the SightDetailControl for a Sight and use the EnableInkButton to change the Notes field to an InkCanvas.
+1. Open the **SightDetailControl** for a Sight and use the **EnableInkButton** to change the Notes field to an InkCanvas.

-    - The default pen for the InkCanvas is a simple black line.
+	The default pen for the InkCanvas is a simple black line.
 Right now, we are also not saving the Ink.
 In the next task, we're going to set up an Ink Toolbar to handle pen color, saving, and clearing the Notes Ink Canvas.

 <a name="Ex1Task2"></a>
 ####  Task 2 – Add the Redstone Ink Toolbar ####

 In Redstone, you'll have the option of adding the Redstone Ink Toolbar to any InkCanvas.
 We're going to use a preview of the toolbar for our Notes InkCanvas.
 The toolbar is customizable, so we'll also add our custom Save button to it.

-__Steps__

-1. Notice that the ```xmlns:c="using:InkToolbarPreview"``` namespace has been added to the top-level UserControl in __SightDetailControl.xaml__.
-We've added an InkToolbar example for image annotation, and it is also using this namespace.

-    We've also added the ```using InkToolbarPreview``` namespace to the SightsDetailControl code-behind.
+1. Notice that the `xmlns:c="using:InkToolbarPreview"` namespace has been added to the top-level **UserControl** in **SightDetailControl.xaml**.
+We've added an **InkToolbar** example for image annotation, and it is also using this namespace.
+We've also added the `using InkToolbarPreview` namespace to the **SightsDetailControl** code-behind.

-1. Expand the __M2_InkToolbar__ snippet after the EnableInkButton in SightDetailControl.xaml.
+1. Expand the **M2_InkToolbar** snippet after the EnableInkButton in **SightDetailControl.xaml**.

-    >__Notes:__ One of the buttons on the Toolbar is commented out.
+    > **Notes:** One of the buttons on the Toolbar is commented out.
 We'll enable it in the next task.
 For now, you can ignore it.

-1. Open the __SightDetailControl__ code-behind.
+1. Open the **SightDetailControl** code-behind.

-1. Scroll down to the ```#region NotesInkToolbar```.
-Expand the __M2_SaveUndo__ snippet in the region.
+1. Scroll down to the `#region NotesInkToolbar` and expand the **M2_SaveUndo** snippet in the region.

-    - __The NotesSaveButton_Click__ method sets the __NotesAreInk__ property on the Sight to true and saves the ink strokes in a storage file.
+1. Locate and review the **The NotesSaveButton_Click** method which sets the **NotesAreInk** property on the Sight to true and saves the ink strokes in a storage file.

-    - The __NotesUndoButton_Click__ method clears all strokes, sets __NotesAreInk__ and __IsNotesInking__ to false, and returns to the text input method for Notes.
+1. Locate and review the **NotesUndoButton_Click** method  which clears all strokes, sets **NotesAreInk** and **IsNotesInking** to false, and returns to the text input method for Notes.

-    >__Note:__ The __EraserClearAll()__ method already exists for the image annotation InkToolbar, so we are reusing it for the Notes Ink Toolbar clear method as well.
+    > **Note:** The **EraserClearAll()** method already exists for the image annotation InkToolbar, so we are reusing it for the Notes Ink Toolbar clear method as well.

-    There is also a style already defined for the image annotation InkToolbar, which makes Red, Green, and Blue ink available.
-The style is defined in __SightDetailControl.xaml__.
+    > There is also a style already defined for the image annotation InkToolbar, which makes Red, Green, and Blue ink available.
+The style is defined in **SightDetailControl.xaml**.

-1. Expand the __M2_SetupNotes__ snippet inside the __SetupNotesInkAsync__ task in the code-behind.
+1. Expand the **M2_SetupNotes** snippet inside the **SetupNotesInkAsync** task in the code-behind.
 This method restores Ink that has been saved to the Sight.

 1. Build and run the app.
 Use the Notes InkToolbar to change properties for the Ink canvas, save the Ink, and undo.